 Have your powers of attorney and advance medical directives reviewed in the new year to ensure they reflect your health care wishes and needs.

-For those who do not yet have a plan, you can use the upcoming year to get on estate planning in Tennessee.
+For those who do not yet have a plan, you can use the upcoming year to get legal guidance on estate planning in Tennessee.
 You will feel relief and peace of mind knowing you have protection in place for your assets and family.